Mysticism: Apophatic theology

+Renaissance

+In the 1400s, leading theologian Jean Gerson wrote several books on "mystical theology" which was any theology (or divine-human knowledge) that occurred in the affective (relating to the will including the emotions) realm rather than the intellective.
+This kind of mysticism was a general category that included the positive knowledge of God obtained, for example, through practical "repentant activity" (e.g., as part of sacramental participation), rather being about passive esoteric/transcendent religious ecstasy: it was an antidote the "self-aggrandizing hyper-inquisitiveness" of Scholasticism and was attainable even by simple and uneducated people.
+The outcome of affective mysticism may be to see God's goodness or love rather than, say, his radical otherness.

+The theology of Catherine of Sienna was analysed in terms of mystical theology by Baron Friedrich von Hügel in The Mystical Element of Religion as Studied in St. Catherine of Genoa and Her Friends (1908).
+Von Hügel proposed three elements of religious experience: the institutional/historical, the intellectual/speculative, and the mystical/experiential.

+For Erasmus, mysticism subsisted in contemplating the deep secrets contained in the Bible, notably the startling personality of Christ.

 Early modern meaning

-In the sixteenth and seventeenth century mysticism came to be used as a substantive.
-This shift was linked to a new discourse, in which science and religion were separated.
+In the sixteenth and seventeenth century, mysticism came to be used as a substantive.
+This shift was linked to a new discourse in which science and religion were separated.

 Luther dismissed the allegorical interpretation of the bible, and condemned Mystical theology, which he saw as more Platonic than Christian.
 "The mystical", as the search for the hidden meaning of texts, became secularised, and also associated with literature, as opposed to science and prose.

 Science was also distinguished from religion.
 By the middle of the 17th century, "the mystical" is increasingly applied exclusively to the religious realm, separating religion and "natural philosophy" as two distinct approaches to the discovery of the hidden meaning of the universe.
 The traditional hagiographies and writings of the saints became designated as "mystical", shifting from the virtues and miracles to extraordinary experiences and states of mind, thereby creating a newly coined "mystical tradition".
 A new understanding developed of the Divine as residing within human, an essence beyond the varieties of religious expressions.